lablup/backend.ai-docs-webui/docs/login/login.rst

    the endpoint might be pinned and not configurable.

 .. note::
-   Backend.AI keeps the user's password securely through a one-way hash.
+   GPU Platform keeps the user's password securely through a one-way hash.
 BCrypt, the default password hash of BSD, is used, so even the server admins cannot know the user's password.